Barathk77/Authentication-Api/README.md

 3. npm install dotenv body-parser

 #change the .env file according to your config
-#then you are ready to go
-#to start the app run
+#then you are ready to go, to start the app run

 node server.js

 #Commands to run the API